jamespacileo/prompt-manager/project_documentation.md

   } catch (error) {
     if (error instanceof z.ZodError) {
       console.error('Invalid prompt data generated:', error.errors);
+      console.error(`This could be because:
+        1. The AI-generated prompt doesn't meet the required schema.
+        2. Manual edits introduced invalid data.

+        To resolve this:
+        - Review the generated prompt data and ensure all required fields are present and valid.
+        - Try regenerating the prompt with a more specific description.
+        - If you made manual edits, double-check them against the prompt schema.`);
     } else {
       console.error('An error occurred while creating the prompt:', error);
+      console.error(`This could be due to:
+        1. File system issues (e.g., permissions, disk space).
+        2. Conflicts with existing prompts.
+        3. Unexpected data format issues.

+        To resolve this:
+        - Check your file system permissions and available disk space.
+        - Ensure the prompt name and category are unique.
+        - Try creating a simpler prompt to isolate the issue.
+        - If the problem persists, run 'status' to check the overall project health.`);
     }
-  }
+    throw error; // Re-throw the error to be caught by the caller }
 }